Raphael-Boichot/Neogeo-MVS-one-slot-stereo-mod/README.md

 **BUT...**

 ## Do you want to try a non destructive (and easy) mod before ?
 Assuming you're using a supergun equipped with a high/low impedance adapter (and your own amplifier after), the MVS board amplifier spits signals with basically zero load (near infinite output impedance).
-In that case when you try to tune the sound level with the potentiometer on the MVS PCB, sound goes from noisy as shit with constant hum but stable, to scratchy / saturated as shit but without hum, in a fraction of tuning angle.
+In that case when you try to tune the sound level with the potentiometer on the MVS PCB, sound goes from noisy as shit with constant hum but stable, to scratchy / saturated as shit but without hum, in a fraction of turning angle.
 Basically: impossible to find a good matching with any further sound amplifier.

 In short, you need a dummy load.